mohammadarab87/NoSQL-challenge/README.md

 I made modifications to the database as per the editors' requirements and answered specific questions to help them decide where to focus future articles.

 ## Prerequisites
-To run this project, I will need the following:
+The following tools and technologies are required to run the project:

 Python,
 Jupyter Notebook,